 An example of a contact-based error-free manufacturing tool:

-A supply chain that expresses Lean principles and therefore functions smoothly and as a single entity rather than as a group of linked processes.
+A supply chain that expresses the Lean principles and therefore functions smoothly and as a whole rather than as a group of linked processes.

 The Japanese term for "actual place," often used for the workplace or other place where actual value creation takes place.
 Also spelled genba.